WHY I LOVE THSE EGGLESS ICEBOX PINWHEEL COOKIES RECIPE

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Unsalted butter – I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
+- Butter: I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
 In this case, skip the salt called in the recipe.

-- All-purpose flour – Standard all-purpose flour works best here, skip the cake flour, bread flour and wheat flour.
+- Flour: Standard all-purpose flour works best here; skip the cake flour, bread flour, and wheat flour.
+Make sure to measure accurately; a kitchen scale is the best way to measure your ingredients, in my opinion.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

 Stir together the dry ingredients in a bowl.
 Then, beat together butter, granulated sugar, cream cheese, and salt in a large bowl with an electric mixer at medium-high speed until pale and fluffy, about 5 minutes.
 Add pure vanilla extract and beat until incorporated.
-Reduce the speed of the electric mixer to low and add flour mixture in 3 batches, mixing until dough just comes together in clumps.
+Reduce the speed of the electric mixer to low and add the flour mixture in 3 batches, mixing until the dough just comes together in clumps.
 If desired, add any mix-in that you like, such as chopped nuts, dried fruit, chocolate, etc…

 Then divide into 3 equal pieces.
 Shape one piece of the dough into a disk and wrap it securely in plastic wrap.
 This will be the white layer.
 Return one of the pieces of dough to a mixing bowl, and with the mixer on “low,” add in the red food coloring until it reaches your desired color.
 Remove from bowl, shape into a disk, and wrap it securely in plastic wrap.
 Repeat to make the green layer.
 Refrigerate all 3 disks for 1 hour.

+Remove the dough from the fridge.
+On a lightly floured surface, roll out each disk into a 4 x 6 inches rectangle.
 Starting with the white dough as the base, stack the rectangles on top of one another.
-Run the rolling pin over the stack a few times to make sure everything is even.
+Run the rolling pin over the stack a few times to ensure everything is even.
 Then keep rolling to create a rectangle of 13 x 10 inches.

-Starting from the long side, roll up the dough stack tightly to create a log.
+Starting from the long side, roll up the dough and stack it tightly to create a log.
 Cut the log into 3 pieces.
 Roll each log in coarse sugar, coating it evenly, if desired.
 Wrap logs with plastic wrap.
 Refrigerate for at least 2 hours up to a month.

-When ready to bake, using a sharp knife, cut the log into ¼ inch thick slices.
+When ready to bake, using a sharp knife, cut the log into ¼-inch thick slices.
 Arrange slices on lined baking sheets, spacing them evenly.
 Keep the remaining logs in the refrigerator until the first batch bakes.

 Vanilla: follow the recipe up to step 5.
 Form dough into an 8-inch-long round; wrap tightly in plastic and freeze until firm, 30 minutes (or up to 1 month).
 Then bake as instructed.